micheles/micheles.github.io/_posts/2015-10-02-the-new-scenario_damage-calculator.md

 A scenario_damage calculation requires the ground motion fields to be computed first; this is done by the scenario hazard calculation.
-While the GMFs computation is quite fast (at the end there are only 4050 sites and 3000 realizations) the postgres-based calculator is plaged by a number of inefficiencies.
+While the GMFs computation is quite fast (there are only 4,050 sites and 3,000 realizations) the postgres-based calculator is plaged by a number of inefficiencies.
 A lot of the time is spent during startup while saving the assets and the sites in the database, and then a lot of time is spent saving the GMFs in the database.